Your One-Stop Resource for Longevity, Health, Exercise, Nutrition, and Scientific Articles all to help You Live a Longer, Fuller Life.

 • -Low testosterone seems to predict increased risk of total mortality in cardiovascular disease as well as cancer," said Dr. Kay-Tee Khaw, professor of clinical gerontology at the University of Cambridge School of Clinical Medicine in Britain.

 There is considerable evidence of an association with depressive symptoms and low testosterone levels in men.
 See Amiaz, Kanayama, Pope, Seidman “Testosterone Supplementation for Depressed Men: Current Research and Suggested Treatment Guidelines” Experimental and Clinical Psychopharmacology 2007, Vol. 15, No. 6, pages 529-538.
-See How to Treat Depression Naturally
+See How to Treat Depression Naturally.
+High testosterone levels are associated with better cardiovascular health.

-These factors play a key role in determining and increasing testosterone levels:
+These lifestyle factors play a key role in determining and increasing testosterone levels:

 1. SLEEP.
 Have a routine of regularly getting enough sleep.
 Lack of good sleep is probably the number one reason for compromised testosterone levels.
 Full sleep enables the body to repair and recovery.
 The highest release of hormones into our blood stream, including Testosterone, occurs while we sleep.
 See here for 12 Tips to Good Sleep.

 2. MAINTAIN A HEALHTY DIET AND EAT FOODS HIGH IN ZINC and MONOUNSATURATED FATS.
 Eating nuritious foods in general and foots high in zinc and monounsaturated fats, in particular, raise testosterone levels.
-See below which foods will increase and decrease testosterone!
+See A Diet to Boost Testosterone Production

 3. EXERCISE.
 Regular sustained (at least an hour) of brisk aerobic exercise three times a week will help raise your testosterone levels.
 Daily is better.
 Cycling, Hiking, walking, Swimming, Running are all good aerobic exercises to increase testosterone levels.
 This aerobic exercise should be at a level to increase your heart rate.
 Be part of a sports team!